Fonts, typefaces and cursive writing By Pat Grayson

 Oct 03, 2024

-Additionally, from this web-site you can see that both Irlen Syndrome and Dyslexia are not solely visual issues, but rather related to brain function.
+It is generally agreed that black text on a white background is the easiest to read.
+From this website, you can also see that both Irlen Syndrome and Dyslexia are not purely visual issues, but rather related to brain function.

 Written by Pat Grayson.